 There are four stages of control with different operational objectives:

-At this stage, the wildfire is continuing to spread and is not responding to suppression efforts.
+At this stage, the wildfire is spreading or is anticipated to spread beyond the current perimeter, or control line.
 In this case, BC Wildfire Service applies more aggressive suppression and control methods such as establishing control lines, burn-offs, dropping water, foam or retardant.

-At this stage, the wildfire is not likely to spread beyond predetermined boundaries under prevailing conditions.
+At this stage, the wildfire is projected, based on fuel and weather conditions and resource availability, to remain within the current perimeter, control line or boundary.
 At this point, crews may finish establishing control lines, conduct fuel management activities and mop-up (extinguishing a fire after it has been brought under control).

-At this stage, suppression efforts have ensured the wildfire will not spread any further.
-BC Wildfire Service may continue to patrol the fire and extinguish hot-spots while moving gear, equipment and personnel to another incident.
+At this stage, suppression efforts have ensured the wildfire will not spread beyond the current perimeter.
+BC Wildfire Service may continue to patrol the fire and extinguish hot spots while moving gear, equipment and personnel to another incident.

 What is a Wildfire of Note?